luisdiogo2071317/azure-docs.pt-pt/includes/redis-cache-access-keys_cli.md

 # Retrieve the hostname, ports, and keys for contosoCache located in contosoGroup

-# Retrieve the hostname and ports for an Azure Redis Cache instance
+# Retrieve the hostname and ports for an Azure Azure Cache for Redis instance
 redis=($(az redis show --name contosoCache --resource-group contosoGroup --query [hostName,enableNonSslPort,port,sslPort] --output tsv))

-# Retrieve the keys for an Azure Redis Cache instance
+# Retrieve the keys for an Azure Azure Cache for Redis instance
 keys=($(az redis list-keys --name contosoCache --resource-group contosoGroup --query [primaryKey,secondaryKey] --output tsv))

 # Display the retrieved hostname, keys, and ports